Hindus

 The historical development of Hindu self-identity within the local Indian population, in a religious or cultural sense, is unclear.
 Competing theories state that Hindu identity developed in the British colonial era, or that it may have developed post-8th century CE after the Muslim invasions and medieval Hindu–Muslim wars.
-A sense of Hindu identity and the term Hindu appears in some texts dated between the 13th and 18th century in Sanskrit and Bengali.
+A sense of Hindu identity and the term Hindu appears in some texts dated between the 13th and 18th centuries in Sanskrit and Bengali.
 The 14th- and 18th-century Indian poets such as Vidyapati, Kabir, Tulsidas and Eknath used the phrase Hindu dharma (Hinduism) and contrasted it with Turaka dharma (Islam).
 The Christian friar Sebastiao Manrique used the term 'Hindu' in a religious context in 1649.
 In the 18th century, European merchants and colonists began to refer to the followers of Indian religions collectively as Hindus, in contrast to Mohamedans for groups such as Turks, Mughals and Arabs, who were adherents of Islam.
-By the mid-19th century, colonial orientalist texts further distinguished Hindus from Buddhists, Sikhs and Jains, but the colonial laws continued to consider all of them to be within the scope of the term Hindu until about the mid-20th century.
-Scholars state that the custom of distinguishing between Hindus, Buddhists, Jains and Sikhs is a modern phenomenon.
+By the mid-19th century, colonial orientalist texts further distinguished Hindus from Buddhists, Sikhs, and Jains, but the colonial laws continued to consider all of them to be within the scope of the term Hindu until about the mid-20th century.
+Scholars state that the custom of distinguishing between Hindus, Buddhists, Jains, and Sikhs is a modern phenomenon.
 (Note: Despite the commonplace use of the term "Hindu" for the followers of the Hindu religion, the term also continues to designate a cultural identity, the ownership of India's millennia-old cultural heritage.
 Arvind Sharma notes that the exclusivist conception of religion was foreign to India, and Indians did not yield to it during the centuries of Muslim rule but only under the British colonial rule.
 Resistance to the exclusivist conception led to Savarkar's Hindutva, where Hinduism was seen both as a religion and a culture.
 Hindutva is a national Hindu-ness, by which a Hindu is one born in India and behaves like a Hindu.
 M. S. Golwalkar even spoke of "Hindu Muslims", meaning "Hindu by culture, Muslim by religion".)

-At approximately 1.2 billion, Hindus are the world's third-largest religious group after Christians and Muslims.
-The vast majority of Hindus, approximately 966 million (94.3% of the global Hindu population), live in India, according to the 2011 Indian census.
-After India, the next nine countries with the largest Hindu populations are, in decreasing order: Nepal, Bangladesh, Indonesia, Pakistan, Sri Lanka, the United States, Malaysia, the United Arab Emirates and the United Kingdom.
+At approximately 1.17 billion, Hindus are the world's third-largest religious group after Christians and Muslims, accounting for 14.9% of the global population.
+The only two Hindu-majority countries are India and Nepal, and both together account for more than 95% of the global Hindu population.
+After them, the countries with the largest Hindu populations are, in decreasing order: Bangladesh, Pakistan, Indonesia, Sri Lanka, the United States, Malaysia, the United Arab Emirates and the United Kingdom.
 These together accounted for 99% of the world's Hindu population, and the remaining nations of the world combined had about 6 million Hindus as of 2010.
+In the modern era, Hindus have faced religious persecution outside India in Pakistan, Bangladesh, Afghanistan, Sri Lanka, Bhutan and Myanmar.